Mikah31/TF2-Dodgeball-Unified/README.md

 - Nukes are completely removed.

 # Added features
-- Maximum rocket velocity has been uncapped. (in dodgeball_enable.cfg, setup time & round ending time are also reduced by default now)
 - Rocket speed, turnrate and damage are now governed by formula's.
 - Configs can be loaded more easily from within the game. ("sm_loadconfig")
 - More wavetypes have been added aside from vertical waves. (horizontal & circular)